sdsc/sdsc-summer-institute-2023/0_Preparation/README.md

 * For basic GitHub usage on SDSC systems, see here: https://github.com/sdsc-hpc-training-org/basic_skills/tree/master/using_github

 ### Slack:  <a name="slack"></a>
 * We will also be using Slack as our main platform for announcements, where participants can communicate and ask for help.
 Download ([Windows](https://slack.com/downloads/windows), [MacOS](https://slack.com/downloads/mac), or [Linux](https://slack.com/downloads/linux)) and [get started](https://slack.com/help/articles/218080037-Getting-started-for-new-Slack-users).
-Zoom chat will be disabled.
-Make sure to turn on your Slack notifications to receive alerts.

 You will be automatically added to the following channels:
 * #main: used for announcements, team-wide conversations, and any questions during sessions along with troubleshooting any issues related to account access or login